-Fall: ECE 351, ECE/CSc 337, ECE 498 (1/2), GenEd Section II
+Fall: Elective\, ECE 351, ECE/CSc 337, ECE 498 (1/2)

-Winter: Computer Engineering elective, Computer Engineering elective, ECE 499 Spring: Elective, ECE 241 or ECE248, Science elective, Computer Engineering Elective
+Winter: Computer Engineering elective, Computer Engineering elective, ECE 499 Spring: Elective\, ECE248, Math elective, Computer Engineering Elective

-Electives should be chose to satisfy the Core Components Curriculum.
-Students should determine as early as possible how they will satisfy these requirements and should work closely with their academic advisor to develop an appropriate plan of study.
+\Electives should be chosen to satisfy the Core Components Curriculum.
+Students should determine as early as possible how they will satisfy these requirements and should work with their academic advisor to develop an appropriate plan of study.

-The fall term of the junior year is the recommended term for going on a full term abroad.
+\\The fall term of the junior year is the recommended term for going on a full term abroad.